 Vane position is transmitted by a 10K ohm precision conductive plastic potentiometer which requires a regulated excitation voltage.
-With a constant voltage applied to the potentiometer, the output signal is an analog voltage directly proportional to wind direction angle.
+With a constant voltage applied to the potentiometer, the output signal is an analog voltage directly proportional to azimuth angle.

 The instrument mounts on standard one inch pipe, outside diameter 34 mm (1.34").
 An orientation ring is provided so the instrument can be removed for maintenance and reinstalled without loss of wind direction reference.
-Both the mounting post assembly and the orientation ring are secured to the mounting pipe by stainless steel band clamps.
-Electrical connections are made in a junction box at the base.
+Both mounting post assembly and orientation ring are secured to the mounting pipe by stainless steel band clamps.
+A 1 meter (3.3 ft) pigtail cable assembly is supplied for electrical connections.
+For longer cable lengths a user supplied junction box or connector may be used.
 A variety of devices are available for signal conditioning, display, and recording of wind speed and direction.